inter-action/blog/others/typescript/typescript.md

 >to be a better progammer

 * things are connected
-  Rx = functional combinators + nodejs stream typescript opens new door to a strong type language, angularjs2.
+  Rx = functional combinators + nodejs stream
+  typescript can help with you enter into a strong type language(if u never do a language before), angularjs2.
 * help you think differently
   OOP, functional, Procedure
 * battery included features